 Snapchat is another social media platform that has become an increasingly popular method for recruiting that companies are utilizing to find candidates.
 McDonald's used Snapchat to hire close to 250,000 new employees.
 McDonald's utilized Snapchat by creating a snap consisting of a short video featuring current employees talking about the pros of their job; and ending with the opportunity to apply for the company.

+Work with your content marketing team to utilize your content as a recruiting method.
 Keep your company’s social media platforms relevant by sharing content that is applicable to your line of work.
 Remember that everything that you share is a reflection of your company.
 A picture is worth a thousand words and people are more likely to pay attention if there is a photo or a video attached to your message.

 You can also use LinkedIn to connect with possible candidates, influencers or others in the industry.
 Connect with people in groups and utilize keywords that pertain to your industry.